Derby City Council uses a Strengths Based Approach for all work with children and families.

 The holder of a Child Arrangements Order which regulates with whom the child should live (or when the child is to live with that person) has or shares Parental Responsibility for the child and will have clear responsibility for the day-to-day decisions about caring for the child.

-The child's parents continue to hold Parental Responsibility for the child, and a child arrangement order is made to only one of them or to another person then their exercise of parental responsibility is unfettered unless it has been restricted by the Court in some way.
+The child's parents continue to hold Parental Responsibility for the child, and where a Child Arrangements Order is made to only one of them or to another person then their exercise of parental responsibility is unfettered unless it has been restricted by the Court in some way.
 The parents with parental responsibility retain the right to consent or not to the child's adoption or placement for adoption.

 In addition there are certain steps in a child's life which require the consent of every-one with Parental Responsibility, for example: